XAbirHasan/Snake_Game/README.md

 # Snake_Game

-I always ownder with programming.
+I always wonder with programming.
 Then I started to learn it.
-Semptember 2016, I start with c programming.
+September 2016, I start with c programming.
 This game was made in 2017.
-This is my 1st poject on game that i have made after learing c.
+This is my 1st project on game that I have made after learning c.

 ## Project description
 Name: Snake <br>